realworldocaml/book/book/platform/README.md

 - Package names might differ from library names if a package combines multiple libraries and/or binaries together.

- -->

-It is important to understand the difference between modules, ocamlfind libraries and opam packages, as you will use each of these at different points of your OCaml coding journey.
+It is important to understand the difference between modules, libraries and packages, as you will use each of these at different points of your OCaml coding journey.
 The root of a project is marked by a `dune-project` file (more on that later).
 We typically structure our project into subdirectories that contain the modules for a particular library or binary, with each directory containing a separate `dune` file with build instructions.
 In our hello world example, we have:

 - a `lib/` directory that builds a `hello` ocamlfind library.
 - a `test/` directory that defines unit tests for the library.